 - article: an article is a part of a page that is complete in itself with a heading, content, footer, and possibly sections

-- section: a section is a container similar to a div; related content can be contained in a section
+- section: a section is a a section of a page; related content can be contained in a section but it should have a heading and may contain articles with their own headings

 - aside: the aside is tangentially related material on a page or as part of an article